Craig Jarrett

-Craig Jarrett (born July 17, 1979) is an American former professional football punter in the National Football League (NFL) for the Washington Redskins.
-He played college football at Michigan State University and was selected by the Seattle Seahawks in the sixth round of the 2002 NFL draft with the 194th overall pick.
+Craig Jarrett (born July 17, 1979) is an American former professional football player who was a punter in the National Football League (NFL) for the Washington Redskins.
+He played college football for the Michigan State Spartans and was selected by the Seattle Seahawks in the sixth round of the 2002 NFL draft with the 194th overall pick.

 Jarrett is perhaps best known for taking out two players from Marshall University following a punt during a college football match-up between Michigan State and Marshall.